Wicked (2024 film): Music

-John Powell (pictured in 2008), composed the incidental underscore with Stephen Schwartz.
+John Powell (pictured in 2008), composed the score with Stephen Schwartz.

-The soundtrack album for Wicked was released by Republic Records/Verve Label Group, Grande and Erivo's record labels, on November 22, 2024.
-In July 2024, it was announced that John Powell had composed the film's incidental underscore.
-Jeff Atmajian updated the late William David Brohn's original orchestrations for the songs and enlarged the orchestra from the stage version's original 23 musicians to 125 for the film.
+The soundtrack album for Wicked was released on November 22, 2024, through Republic and Verve Records.
+The score album was released on December 6, 2024.
+Schwartz composed the score alongside John Powell.
+Jeff Atmajian updated William David Brohn's original orchestrations for the songs and enlarged the orchestra from the stage version's original 23 musicians to 80.
 The recording sessions took place at AIR Studios in London, with the musical's original music director Stephen Oremus conducting the song cues and Powell conducting the score cues alongside Gavin Greenaway, all with the London Symphony Orchestra.
-Greg Wells, Oremus and Schwartz served as music producers.
-The score album was released on December 6, 2024.
-A sing-along edition of the album was released on December 20, 2024.
+Schwartz, Oremus, and Greg Wells were the soundtrack's producers.
+A sing-along edition of the soundtrack was released on December 20, 2024.
 It features the original album's 11 tracks without lead vocals, but keeps the ensemble's vocals and some of the dialogue parts intact.
-On April 4, 2025, a new version of the album was released featuring commentary on all songs by the film's cast and crew.
+On April 4, 2025, a new version of the soundtrack was released featuring spoken commentary on all songs by Wickeds cast and crew.
+Some songs from Wicked: For Good appear in the film, most prominently "For Good" in scenes showcasing Elphaba and Glinda's friendship.